- UCAS Code: F303

 Assessment methods include exams, continuous assessment, written reports, moderated peer assessment in tutorials and workshops, talks and poster sessions.

-- in sixth year it is advisable to take both Advanced Higher Physics and Maths
+- in sixth year it is advisable to take both Advanced Higher Physics and Mathematics

 We want to increase opportunities for people from every background.
 Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.